EddyLuten/mkdocs-alias-plugin/README.md

 ### `verbose`

 You may use the optional `verbose` option to print more information about which aliases were used and defined during the build process.
+A tab-delimited file named `aliases.log` will also be defined at the project root, containing a list of every alias defined by the wiki.

-The default value is `false`.
+The default value is `false` and should only be enabled when debugging issue with the plugin.

 ### `use_anchor_titles`